Analysis: Stimulus-fueled rally in Treasury yields may have room to run, investors say

 NEW YORK (Reuters) - Investors are gauging whether a rally in bond yields to their highest in months can run further, as markets increasingly price in chances that a fiscal stimulus deal is signed in Washington regardless of who wins the Nov.
 3 election.

-Benchmark 10-year Treasury yields US10YT=RR, which move inversely to bond prices, rose to 0.8682% Friday morning, the highest since early June when the U.S. economy began to reemerge from widespread lockdowns to halt the spread of the coronavirus.
+Benchmark 10-year Treasury yields, which move inversely to bond prices, rose to 0.8682% Friday morning, the highest since early June when the U.S. economy began to reemerge from widespread lockdowns to halt the spread of the coronavirus.

 Past rallies in Treasury yields have wilted over the years, as the Federal Reserve has kept rates low to help spark growth.